e-dorigatti/lispy/README.md

   Python-based LISP interpreter.

-  Starts a REPL if launched without arguments, executes the code in the given file, or evaluates the given expression.
+  Starts the REPL when invoked without arguments.
+Otherwise, executes the code in the file (if given), then executes the provided expression (if given), then enters the REPL (if the flag is specified).

 Options:
   -e, --expression TEXT  Evaluate this expression and print the result